 Armine is originally from Armenia.
 She received her Bachelor’s degree with Honors.
 During her school years, she worked at SPFA and Espace as an English and French interpreter, where she continued to work after graduating.
 She then worked at France Formation as a French professor for 4 years.
-In November of 2009, she embarked on a new wonderful experience with the Alliance Française de Pasadena, where she now enjoys teaching her lovely young students.
+In November of 2009, she embarked on a new wonderful experience with the Alliance Française de Pasadena.
+She teaches adults and kids.
+She's a DELF-DALF examiner.

 Maye is a graduate in French literature.
 She started working at the Institut Français as an archivist and French-German translator.
 In the early 1990′s, she worked for the United Nations in the International Correspondence Department before pursuing her passion for French education.
 She has been teaching in the LA area ever since.
 Maye’s teaching experience is extensive: equally at ease with children as with adults, she has taught students as ranging from as young as 4 years old, to 4th and 5th graders at the Lycée International de Los Angeles (LILA), to adults at the Louis Vuitton main headquarters.
 A hard working and detailed-oriented professional, she was one of the first teachers at the Alliance Française de Pasadena and has more than 17 years experience in teaching FLE to a diverse crowd.
 She is an accredited examiner for the DELF and DALF exams and is also qualified to train students for the TCF exams.
 In addition to teaching, she continues her own development in French education by attending various workshops and seminars, such as a distant course in phonetics at the Université du Maine au Mans.
 She's a DELF-DALF examiner.